Inside Tipperary’s 18th century 10-bedroom Sopwell Hall Estate, currently on the market for €8.5 million

 Before you begin, arm yourself with the right tools: plastic bags, labels, a marker, scissors, tape and storage boxes are good to have on hand as you get started.

 Next, designate space for key areas.
 As you begin decluttering, you will need somewhere to pile items destined for recycling, charity shops, binning, and one final pile for items that don’t belong to the room you’re currently in and need to be repositioned in another area of your home.
-That way, when you start, you won’t waste time walking down the hallway to the bin or having to go upstairs to put a misplaced sock back in a drawer.
+That way, when you start, you won’t waste time walking down the hallway to the bin or have to go upstairs to put a misplaced sock back in a drawer.

 Thinking about where to start organising can be nothing short of overwhelming.
 Sarah Reynolds, organising expert and founder of Organised Chaos, has some simple advice: “Begin decluttering an area where you will see results fast.
 Start with a small space, like a drawer.
 You’ll see big changes quickly and then feel encouraged to tackle the more difficult areas of your home.”
 Starting small and working your way up is crucial to keeping you motivated.
 “One room at a time, one corner at a time, one day at a time,” adds Sarah.